If you’re skeptical about the impact of recurring donations for churches, consider the following:

 - More convenience for givers – According to a U.S. bank study, 76% of Americans carry less than $50 in their wallet at any time.
 This makes it more difficult for givers to give as they must remember to bring their checkbooks or cash, which they can easily forget.

-- Donations that don’t take vacations – For most churches, the summer giving slump is very real.
+- Recurring giving over the summer - Donations don't take vacations, but your members do, which means they often take their gifts with them.
+For most churches, the summer giving slump is very real.
 That’s why recurring giving can ensure members’ gifts don’t go with them while they are away from church.

 How to Boost Recurring Giving